AaronSadlerUK/Umbraco.MegaNav/README.md

 To raise a new bug, create an issue on the GitHub repository.
 To fix a bug or add new features, fork the repository and send a pull request with your changes.
 Feel free to add ideas to the repository's issues list if you would to discuss anything related to the package.

 ### Who do I talk to?
 This project is maintained by [Aaron Sadler](https://aaronsadler.uk) and contributors.
-If you have any questions about the project please contact me through on [Twitter](https://twitter.com/AaronSadlerUK), or by raising an issue on GitHub.
+If you have any questions about the project please contact me through [Twitter](https://twitter.com/AaronSadlerUK), or by raising an issue on GitHub.

 ## Credits